husayt/josediazgonzalez.com/_posts/2010-12-01-embedding-custom-finds-in-behaviors.markdown

 * Win at life

 This method can be used to add as many custom finds as necessary to your models.
 You will need to be careful that your regex doesn't match incorrectly, as `$mapMethods` uses a case-insensitive `preg_match()` in order to map the method.
 So just make your custom finds unique and everything should be fine.
+You can also use `\b` in your pattern so that partial matches do not trigger a find incorrectly.